JustMoney app

 You must be 18 years or older and earn a minimum monthly income of R3,000.

-• Your South African ID document or smart ID card.
+• Your South African ID document or smart card

-• Capitec accepts self-employed applicants and those with multiple income streams, but you must accept “self-employed” as employment type when applying online.
+• Capitec accepts self-employed applicants and those with multiple income streams, but you must choose “self-employed” as employment type when applying online

 Loan amount